boots-edu/textbook/source/original/week5.md

   * Divide into pairs so you can work together\.
   * Here is a link to the project so you can create your own repository:
     * [https://classroom\.github\.com/a/x0PXgY0z](https://classroom.github.com/a/x0PXgY0z)
-  * Let’s first take a minute and look at the code changes\.
-These have been updated to line up with this week’s lectures and material \(and modified a bit to get ready for what comes next\)\.
+  * Let's first take a minute and look at the code changes\.
+These have been updated to line up with this week's lectures and material \(and modified a bit to get ready for what comes next\)\.

 ![](../../images/CISC181-Week%2052.png)